top of page

 A sunset with the Smokey Mountains in the background.
 There are pinks, blues and dark browns in the photo.

 A vacation in Pigeon Forge must include a visit to Dollywood.
-This is another theme park that has managed to create a calming experience for even the most sensitive guest.
+This theme park has created a calming experience for even the most sensitive guests.
 When your family is not riding on the FireChaser Express, Lightning Rod, or Barnstormer, you can all wander along the creeks and trees on the property.
 And if the day gets a little out of control, the Sensory Room or Calming Corner at the water park can help everyone calm down.
 Of course, vacations in Pigeon Forge are not all about Dollywood.
-The expansive Smoky Mountains are waiting for you to explore too, so contact me today and let’s go over some of the amazing things you can do there!
+The expansive Smoky Mountains are waiting for you to explore, too, so contact me today, and let’s go over some of the amazing things you can do there!

 5. Mesa, Arizona